Sam-NB/northbay-gstn-kaf-elas/README.md

 7. Ground Station mode

-Once you have onboarded your account you can schedule a contact and if you leave the receiver and processor instances up during your receiver window the output raw and processed data will be uploaded to the s3 bucket you configured in step 2.
+Once you have onboarded your account you can schedule a contact, and if you leave the receiver and processor instances up during your receiver window, the output raw and processed data will be uploaded to the s3 bucket you configured in step 2.
 The notfications you configured in step 5 will then stream the file info into Kafka and ElasticSearch.

 The sample folder structure would look like: